ANZCA Library subscribes to 12,000+ e-books, with access to an additional 500+ open-access titles. You can access e-books in several ways:

-For further information about searching for and accessing e-books, see the E-books guide
+For further information about searching and accessing e-books, see the E-books guide

-ALL ANZCA Library's e-books are now searchable via the library's new discovery layer.
-Simply enter a keyword search for a particular title or topic, and select the button to access the full-text.
+ALL ANZCA Library's e-books are now searchable via the library's discovery service.
+Simply enter a keyword search for a particular title or topic, and select the [ View eBook ] button to access the full-text.

 Want to refine a result list to show just e-books?
-Then simply select the eBook tick box in the Format section of the left sidebar:
+Then simply select the eBook filter in the Item Format section of the left sidebar:

 Be default, the record displayed is usually for the most recently held item.

-Different (older) editions and print holdings can be accessed in one of two ways:
+Different (older) editions and print holdings can be accessed in several different ways: